It's been a while friends, I am here with a not so yarn-related craft but I hope it still something inspiring for you!

 After you have shaped your earrings, grab something pointy like needles or this nail dotting tool to create a hole in each of the earrings where the jump rings will be added after baking.
 Like down below.

 If you have a heart stamp like the one below you can stamp the lower part of the earrings gently.
 If you don't have a stamp like the one shown, no worries.
 I would wait until after the bake and using a small brush and acrylic paint, draw a heart before adding the glaze.
 This step is also optional.
 You can use extra glitter prior to rolling to make them more glitzy.

-Smooth the edges with the side of the metal tool and place on parchment paper.
+Smooth the edges with the side of the metal tool and place it on parchment paper.